Is the Central Valley flattening the curve? Experts examine the data

 CENTRAL VALLEY, Calif.
-(KGPE) – Gov. Gavin Newsom spoke about California flattening the curve – but is the Central Valley doing it?
+(KSEE) – Gov. Gavin Newsom spoke about California flattening the curve – but is the Central Valley doing it?

 Health officials say the curve is flattening, and social distancing a part of that, but the numbers also reflect the lack of testing across the state.